Main content of the website

 • Location: City Hall, Council Chambers

-Council members are expected to attend regular meetings and commit time to preparation, community engagement, and committee participation.
-Members are expected to attend in person or with electronic participation when authorized.
+Council members are expected to attend meetings and commit time to preparation, community engagement, and committee participation.
+Attendance may be in person or electronic, where authorized.

 Responsibilities of Elected Officials